DevExpress/devextreme-documentation/concepts/05 UI Components/TagBox/15 Create a User-Defined Item.md

 A user can select existing values and add new values to the TagBox.
-To enable this feature, assign **true** to the [acceptCustomValue](/api-reference/10%20UI%20Components/dxSelectBox/1%20Configuration/acceptCustomValue.md '/Documentation/ApiReference/UI_Components/dxTagBox/Configuration/#acceptCustomValue') property.
-Note that you should implement the [onCustomItemCreating](/api-reference/10%20UI%20Components/dxSelectBox/1%20Configuration/onCustomItemCreating.md '/Documentation/ApiReference/UI_Components/dxTagBox/Configuration/#onCustomItemCreating') handler to create a new data source entry.
+To enable this feature, assign **true** to the [acceptCustomValue](/Documentation/ApiReference/UI_Components/dxTagBox/Configuration/#acceptCustomValue) property.
+Note that you need to implement the [onCustomItemCreating](/Documentation/ApiReference/UI_Components/dxTagBox/Configuration/#onCustomItemCreating) handler to create a new data source entry.

 ---
 ##### jQuery